alexnguyen9/aram-predict/README.md

 This produces: `countvectorizer.p`

-To extract data from riot, you will need to have a league of legends account to get an KPI key!
+To extract data from riot, you will need to have a league of legends account to get an KPI key, check out [here](https://developer.riotgames.com/) to get a key and enter it into the notebook.
 The notebook exports the sample match ID's into a sorted list that is saved as a pickle file:  `pulled_match_ids.p`

 I primarily used the [Cassiopeia package](https://github.com/meraki-analytics/cassiopeia) to extract the sample matches.